Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 If VPN usage is essential to your business, but your staff could end up in jail for simply using them in a territory you're operating in, then you have to ask yourself: ‘can I conduct/continue business operations in this territory without a VPN?'
 If the answer is no, there are only two options: provide employees with sufficient information and resources to perform their jobs safely and in line with local laws, but without a VPN, or cease business operations there.

-Court documents show that VPN provider logs have been used in at least two recent cases (United States of America vs Ryan S Lin and United States of America vs Suzette Kugler) to track and prosecute individuals for illegal activities carried out online while using a VPN.
+Court documents show that VPN providers have been called upon to assist in at least two recent cases (United States of America vs Ryan S Lin and United States of America vs Suzette Kugler) to track and prosecute individuals for illegal activities carried out online while using a VPN.

 Do I Need a VPN With Obfuscated Servers?